 Ethical Issue: What the Georgia Bar Says about Pre-Settlement Funding

 The questions many attorneys have about pre-settlement funding tend to surround the ethics of this type of funding.
 Many plaintiffs have increased need for funds due an inability to work as a result of their injuries.
 As a result, they might struggle with cash flow issues while waiting for the settlement money to come in as they still have everyday expenses and costs that need to be paid.
-Pre-settlement funding, offered by companies such as Cherokee Funding, allows plaintiffs to pay for their life needs while awaiting the results of a trial.
+Pre-settlement funding, offered by companies such as Gain, allows plaintiffs to pay for their life needs while awaiting the results of a trial.

 When it comes to the ethics of such funding, the Georgia Bar has made its stance clearly known.